 - 7.1 As the basis of the clinical governance initiative, the gathering and presentation of clinical data are regarded as essential parts of routine patient management in the health service. - 7.2 One of the principles of health service informatics is that the best data are acquired from clinical information recorded at the point of health care delivery. - 7.3 Renal services data entered on local systems by staff directly engaged with patients are likely to be of the highest quality and it is these that the Registry intends to capture. - 7.4 The Registry provides a cost-effective source of detailed information on renal services. - 7.5 The regular reports of the Registry supply details of patient demographics, treatment numbers, treatment quality and outcomes.
 Data are compared with both national standards and national performance, for benchmarking and quality assurance.
 The assessment of contract activity and service delivery is possible through these data returns, without the need for further costly Trust or commissioner administrative activity.
-These data should be particularly valuable to contracts managers and those responsible for clinical governance. - 7.6 Data are available on unit case mix, infrastructure and facilities. - 7.7 It is anticipated that data on patients with renal disease other than those requiring RRT will become available in time (CKD). - 7.8 It is anticipated that Trust interests may be served through the participation of a national Trust representative on the Registry Committee.
+These data should be particularly valuable to contracts managers and those responsible for clinical governance. - 7.6 Data are available on centre case mix, infrastructure and facilities. - 7.7 Work is progressing on the data capture and analysis from patients with renal disease other than those requiring RRT and will become available in time (CKD). - 7.8 It is anticipated that Trust interests may be served through the participation of a national Trust representative on the Registry Committee.

-A:8 The role of the Renal Registry for commissioners of health care
+A:8 The role of the Renal Registry for Commissioners of health care